searchisko/searchisko/documentation/basic_principles_and_architecture.md

 * authentication - only an authorized request can insert data - the authorization is performed over "content provider identifier" and "password"
-* content processing necessary to produce defined 'dcp_type' document - based on configuration for given 'provider content type' - adds 'system data fields' with the values transformed using the 'data normalization' process etc.
+* content processing necessary to produce defined 'sys_type' document - based on configuration for given 'provider content type' - adds 'system data fields' with the values transformed using the 'data normalization' process etc.
 * storage routing - based on the 'provider content type' configuration - stores